There are a number of unsolvable problems with Fnargocracy.

 Of course, she instantly drops dead, which is how you know you have the Ring of Fnargl.
 Well, this is a bummer, but private islands are few and far between, and women are attracted to wealth and power.
 Grimly and sadly, you set about monetizing your new capital.

 The Ring confers magic sovereignty.
-The bearer is invulnerable to all assault, and has the power of death against any and all comers, as long as they all on or over the territory of Fnargland and its coastal waters.
+The bearer is invulnerable to all assault, and has the power of death against any and all comers, as long as they are on or over the territory of Fnargland and its coastal waters.
 Obviously, the ring and the island form a natural firm—either without the other is not worth much, but together they rock.

 So you start up a startup, FnargCo, the Company of Ring and Island.
 FnargCo is initially private, incorporated in Delaware—it may move if needed.
 The idea is that the Ring is the company’s property, stored in Switzerland and brought to Fnargland only as needed.
 Since all in Fnargland can be forced to obey it, all will obey it without being so forced.